DataDog/hiring-engineers/answers.md

 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 _By expanding "Use message template variables" above the message window, the user is able to view examples for configuring messages depending on the monitor state.
 Through this, I learned that the host's IP and name can be obtained through {host.ip} and {host.name} respectively for the host defined in earlier field of the monitor's interface.
-I initially struggled with obtaining the host IP for the notifications, but I was able to solve that problem by learning that I mistakenly forgot to define a host (my host) in the very first section of the monitor config.
+I initially struggled with obtaining the host IP for the notifications, but I was able to solve that problem by learning that I mistakenly forgot to define a host (my host) in the very first section of the monitor config and left it blank instead.
 Encapsulating messages between starting and ending labels enclosed by "{{ }}" allows for different kinds of messages.
 Also, in typing "{{#", a drop-down menu appears displaying what labels are available to choose from.
 Using that menu as guidance, I was able to configure different messages depending on if the monitor triggered on an Alert, Warning, or No Data state._

 ![Monitor Messages](images/monitormessages.png)